Buying Guides · Last updated 2 June 2026

 Why Gibraltar Remains One of the Mediterranean's Best-Kept Property Secrets

 If you have been considering buying property on the Rock, you are far from alone.
-Gibraltar has quietly become one of the most sought-after property markets in southern Europe, and for good reason.
+Gibraltar has quietly become one of the most sought-after property markets in southern Europe.
 With its British legal framework, Mediterranean climate, tax-friendly regime, and a thriving international business community, this 6.7 square kilometre territory punches well above its weight when it comes to quality of life and property investment.

-Having helped buyers navigate the Gibraltar property market for years, we have put together this comprehensive guide so you know exactly what to expect at every stage.
 Whether you are relocating from the UK, moving across the border from Spain, or investing from further afield, this is the roadmap you need.
+Our first-time buyer guide is a useful companion if this will be your first purchase on the Rock.

 Step 1: Understanding Residency and Who Can Buy